ghilbrae/Getting-and-Cleaning-Data/CodeBook.md

 * tBodyGyroMean
 * tBodyGyroJerkMean

-This notation has been kept as they are in the resulting data set as they are deemed sufficiently clear and using longer names will make the management of the data frames messier
+This notation has been kept as they are in the resulting data set.
+They are deemed sufficiently clear and using longer names will make the management of the data frames messier.

+### Activity Labels

+These labels are explained in the activity_labels.txt file and are also used without further modification.

 * 1 -> WALKING
 * 2 -> WALKING_UPSTAIRS